Myyura/the_kai_project/docs/tokyo-university/IST/ci/2011/ci_201008_written_exam_4.md

 1) Higher-order functions
 2) PKI
-3) AS numbers in the Internet
+3) AS numbers within the Internet
-4) Technologies for self-localization and mapping in mobile robots
+4) Technologies for localization and mapping in a mobile robot
-5) Representation methods for link mechanisms in articulated robots
+5) Representation of link mechanism in an articulated robot
 6) Generalized inverse matrix or pseudo-inverse matrix
 7) $H^\infty$ control
 8) Principal component analysis